Math.Round Method (Decimal, Int32)

 Return ValueType: System.Decimal

-The number nearest d with a number of fractional digits equal to decimals.
+The number nearest to d that contains a number of fractional digits equal to decimals.

 The decimals parameter specifies the number of fractional digits in the return value and ranges from 0 to 28.
 If decimals is zero, an integer is returned.